Looking after a loved one with Progressive Familial Intrahepatic Cholestasis: Francesca’s Story - Global

 Looking after a loved one with Progressive Familial Intrahepatic Cholestasis: Francesca’s Story

-A few months after Eva Luna was born, her mother Francesca realised something wasn’t quite right.
+A few months after Eva Luna was born, her mother Francesca realized something wasn’t quite right.
 Within the span of a few days, their world was turned upside down when her daughter was diagnosed with a rare liver disease, known as Progressive Familial Intrahepatic Cholestasis (PFIC).
-Yet despite this, Francesca describes her daughter as her “miracle”, with Eva Luna, now five, thriving, dancing, and recently starting school.
+Francesca describes her daughter as her “miracle” Eva Luna, now five, is thriving, dancing, and recently started school.

 Francesca describes that after the initial shock of her daughter’s diagnosis, she fell into a period of depression, and she couldn’t take care of Eva Luna for the first few months following the diagnosis.
 During this time, her husband Simone kept their family going and kept Eva Luna smiling.